aroucadi/evermore_app/recall-mvp/docs/ARCHITECTURE/05_security_and_safety.md

 # Security & Safety Guardrails

 Security is a prerequisite, not a feature.
-Recall protects vulnerable senior users through a multi-layered defense system.
+Evermore protects vulnerable senior users through a multi-layered defense system.

 ## 🛡️ Threat Model